6 WAYS EYE-TRACKING IS BECOMING ESSENTIAL IN A TECH-DRIVEN WORLD

 It tells the AI system what the user is currently interested in, enabling the interface to be proactive and less intrusive (e.g., a smart home system only displaying controls for the object the user is looking at).

-—SCIENTIFIC and MEDICAL RESEARCH—
+—SCIENTIFIC AND MEDICAL RESEARCH—

 Eye-tracking is also a foundational tool in cognitive science and healthcare: